 Of course, not everyone likes to jump on the food trends bandwagon.
 Eating insects is an example of a trend that just might not be for you even if it is allegedly good for the environment.
 There have also been some weird diet trends that have come and gone throughout the years, some of which weren’t actually healthy at all.
 While health seems to be a major concern in 2018, there's also a keen interest in presentation, design, and customizing brand experiences to you as a consumer.
 You can expect to see a shift toward plant-based products and sustainability being a major interest in 2018, but luckily those comfort foods still make the cut, too!

 Below are 20 of 2018’s coming food trends.
-Which trends are you the most down to try in 2018?
+Which trends were you the most down to try in 2018, and what food trends from 2019 tingle your taste buds?

 Inventive plant-based items are here to stay.
 Whether for health, ethical, or environmental reason, more and more people are turning towards a vegetarian lifestyle.
-In order to accommodate these customers, even non-vegetarian restaurants will be serving delicious, inventive veg or vegan foods that will make you forget all about meat.
+In order to accommodate these customers, even non-vegetarian restaurants will be serving delicious, inventive veg or vegan foods that will make you forget all about meat.791205Are you trying this trend?

 Food Source Transparency

 The public's trust in big companies and government agencies is low now that books, documentaries, social media bloggers, and other information has become available on what that shrimp cocktail is really sourced.
 As a result, many consumers are calling for complete transparency as to where their food comes from, what exactly their food is, and what went into harvesting/creating the food products.
 That said, you can expect companies, restaurants, and supermarkets to be more forthcoming with where their food comes from.
-In fact, locally grown products and farm-to-table will continue to be a huge selling point.
+In fact, locally grown products and farm-to-table will continue to be a huge selling point.695411Are you trying this trend?